Ceres (dwarf planet): Internal structure

 The active geology of Ceres is driven by ice and brines.
 Water leached from rock is estimated to possess a salinity of around 5%.
 Altogether, Ceres is approximately 50% water by volume (compared to 0.1% for Earth) and 73% rock by mass.

 Ceres's largest craters are several kilometres deep, inconsistent with an ice-rich shallow subsurface.
 The fact that the surface has preserved craters almost 300 km in diameter indicates that the outermost layer of Ceres is roughly 1000 times stronger than water ice.
 This is consistent with a mixture of silicates, hydrated salts and methane clathrates, with no more than 30% water ice by volume.

 Gravity measurements from Dawn have generated three competing models for Ceres's interior.
-In the three-layer model Ceres is thought to consist of an outer, 40 km thick crust of ice, salts and hydrated minerals and an inner muddy "mantle" of hydrated rock, such as clays, separated by a 60 km layer of a muddy mixture of brine and rock.
+In the three-layer model, Ceres is thought to consist of an outer, 40 km thick crust of ice, salts and hydrated minerals and an inner muddy "mantle" of hydrated rock, such as clays, separated by a 60 km layer of a muddy mixture of brine and rock.
 It is not possible to tell if Ceres's deep interior contains liquid or a core of dense material rich in metal, but the low central density suggests it may retain about 10% porosity.

-One study estimated the densities of the core and mantle/crust to be 2.46–2.90 and 1.68–1.95g/cm3 respectively, with the mantle and crust together being 70–190 km thick.
+One study estimated the densities of the core and mantle/crust to be 2.46–2.90 and 1.68–1.95 g/cm3 respectively, with the mantle and crust together being 70–190 km thick.
 Only partial dehydration (expulsion of ice) from the core is expected, though the high density of the mantle relative to water ice reflects its enrichment in silicates and salts.
 That is, the core (if it exists), the mantle and crust all consist of rock and ice, though in different ratios.